 Another key feature we have to mention in this Mintos review is the auto-invest.
 Mintos has one of the best auto-invest features among P2P lending platforms.
 It is both more sophisticated and user-friendly than most other platforms.

-To use their auto-invest strategy, follow this process:
+To use a Mintos auto-invest strategy, follow this guide:

 - Make sure you have signed up

 From here you can choose between 3 predefined Mintos Investment Strategies:

 These predefined investment strategies are best for quickly getting started with a reasonable risk/reward level.
 So for the brand new P2P investor, these can be a pretty solid choice.

 If you would like full control over your investments, then you can also choose to create your very own Custom Strategy.
 This is initially a bit more difficult than simply choosing a Mintos Investment Strategy.
 But if you want to get the most out of your P2P investments, then we strongly recommend you spend your time learning how to set up a Custom Strategy.